 Driving to Mexico with Pets

-As of 2019, Mexico no longer requires a health certificate if your pet is traveling from Canada or the U.S.
+Mexico DOES NOT officially require a health certificate if your pet is traveling from Canada or the U.S.

 When you arrive at the border, an agent will ask you, “algo que declarar?” (something to declare?)

 After two pets, you may be asked to pay an import fee per pet.
-However, this is up to the customs agent at the border.
-The average fee for 3 pets or more is $1620 MXN or about $90 USD.
+The average fee for 3 pets or more is $1620 MXN or about $90 USD

-Remember that many border agents in Mexico might not inspect your car or your pets, and may just waive you through to cross the border.. because In Mexico, many things are done randomly and not for every entry.
+You may read other people’s stories that many border agents in Mexico might not inspect your car or your pets, and may just waive you through to cross the border.. because In Mexico, many times enforcement is inconsistent at land borders.
 But don’t assume anything, and drive off without declaring your pet.
-I have read some unfortunate stories.
-One traveler in our Facebook group recently shared that they were sent back across the bridge because they didn’t stop at the OISA office at a land border, and were caught at a secondary checkpoint 20km inland.
-Always stop and get your paperwork stamped!

 - The animal(s) is/are free of ectoparasites.